pulsar-edit/.github/README.md

-This will contain items for the Organization level documentation.

 This repo contains items for the Organization level documentation.

 As well as it contains some documentation, even if its planned to move some to `pulsar-edit.github.io`